 Cape Arid National Park is a wildly beautiful and biodiverse area.
 Coastal sandheaths, mallee and low granite hills extend inland to Mount Ragged after which the vegetation is transformed into woodlands dominated by saltbush and bluebush.
 The jagged Russell Range, which rises to its highest point at Tower Peak (almost 600m), comprises ancient uplifted quartzite that has the same origins as the Barrens Range in Fitzgerald River National Park.

-Looking for hikes and trails in Cape Arid National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Cape Arid National Park?
+Try these trails with a similar difficulty grade.

 Favourite